A Beginners Guide to Route 66 Accommodation

 Once you’ve decided on the type of lodging you’re after you should be able to use the Trip Planner tool found on this website to find somewhere that suits.
 If you’re simply wondering which motels are considered “essential” to the Route 66 experience or have a long history with the road then I can certainly recommend checking out my previous posts on Highly Recommended Route 66 Motels - Part 1 and Part 2.
 Each of the motels listed has a rich history and has not only served the Route 66 community for many years but, most importantly, still provides quality accommodation.

-The Trip Planner tool has a selection of motels/hotels that have been recommended by users of this website which can not only be filtered by state, but can also be ordered by your direction of travel, depending on whether you're driving east to west or west to east.
+The Trip Planner tool has a selection of motels/hotels that have been recommended by users of this website which can be filtered by state.
 Every Route 66 road trip is different and people’s wants and needs vary greatly, so where appropriate I’ve tried to include a variety of different types of Route 66 accommodation: motel and hotel, independent and chain, rural and urban.